ARTICLE II.

 (2) Except while loading, unloading, delivering or making a service call at a residence, no person shall park or store any commercially registered vehicle with a chassis rated for more than five (5) tons anywhere in residential zoning districts.

-(b) Storage and parking of unoccupied non-commercial recreational vehicles, boats, truck campers, camping trailers, travel trailers, and utility trailers.
+(b) Storage and parking of unoccupied non-commercial recreational vehicles, including but not limited to boats, truck campers, camping trailers, travel trailers, and utility trailers.

 (1) For the purposes of this section only, “unoccupied” means a vehicle that, while being parked or stored, is not used for the purposes of living, sleeping or housekeeping.